Glenmore Park Dental is a firm advocate for healthy smiles.

 Our staff is fully qualified to provide the best care and share tips, tools, and techniques on how to maintain good oral health.
 Varying backgrounds among our personnel ensure that your teeth get a 360 degree inspection for a happier mouth.
 Protecting your oral health is our passion.

 Roma is originally from Saskatchewan, where she graduated from the University of Saskatchewan’s dentistry program in 1991 with honors and great distinction.
 She and her husband Dean then moved to Calgary and started their new adventure together.
-Dean teaches at Calgary Academy and Roma has practiced dentistry in Calgary for more than 24 years.
-She’s been an instructor in the dental assisting program at SAIT, and travelled overseas to provide dental services to the underprivileged in Peru, and works locally with CUPS to care for the oral health of our city’s less fortunate.
+Dean teaches at Calgary Academy and Roma has practiced dentistry in Calgary for more than 27 years.
+She’s been an instructor in the dental assisting program at SAIT, and travelled overseas to provide dental services to the underprivileged in Peru, and has worked locally with CUPS to care for the oral health of our city’s less fortunate.
 Dr Pastershank enjoys all aspects of general practice but her interests have focused on implant placement, oral surgery, and Botox for therapeutic or cosmetic needs.

 Outside her dental practice, Roma is proud to volunteer at the Cochrane & Area Humane Society, where she works in the surgical department every Friday.
 She fosters cats and dogs, and currently shares her home with 6 (2 dogs and 4 cats) from the humane society.

 Born and raised in Winnipeg, Jana completed an honours degree in zoology at the University of Western Ontario.
 She continued her education in Portland at the Oregon Health and Sciences University, and after graduating was accepted into the postdoctoral Advanced Education in General Dentistry program at the University of Michigan.
 Here, Jana learned about the most recent advances in general and cosmetic dentistry.